-Canon 77D versus Leica CL
+Canon 77D vs Leica CL

-The Canon EOS 77D and the Leica CL (Typ 7323) are two digital cameras that were officially introduced, respectively, in February 2017 and November 2017.
+The Canon EOS 77D and the Leica CL (Typ 7323) are two digital cameras that were revealed to the public, respectively, in February 2017 and November 2017.
 The 77D is a DSLR, while the CL is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 24 megapixel, whereas the Leica provides 24.1 MP.
+The Canon has a resolution of 24 megapixels, whereas the Leica provides 24.1 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica CL is notably smaller (22 percent) than the Canon 77D.
 Moreover, the CL is markedly lighter (25 percent) than the 77D.
 In this context, it is worth noting that neither the 77D nor the CL are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study and compare the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.